Overview of Indiana Taxes

 Indiana Property Taxes

-The amount you'll pay in property taxes varies depending on where you live and how much your home is worth, but the statewide average effective property tax rate is 0.75%.
-Homeowners who live in their primary residence in Indiana are eligible for a number of deductions that can push rates below that average, though.
+The amount you will pay in property taxes will vary depending on where you live and how much your home is worth, but the statewide average effective property tax rate is 0.87%.
+Homeowners who live in their primary residence in Indiana are eligible for a number of deductions that can push rates below that average.
+We’ll walk you through those deductions, other important Indiana property tax rules and the county tax rates in Indiana.

 How Property Taxes Work in Indiana

 Real estate owners in the state of Indiana must pay taxes on their property every year.
-Taxes can be divided into two annual installments, with one being due on May 10 and the other on November 10.
+Taxes can be paid in two annual installments.
+One is due on May 10 and one is due on November 10.

-As in most other states, the Indiana property tax is ad valorem, meaning it's based on the value of property.
+As in most other states the Indiana property tax is ad valorem – based on the value of property.
 Each county has an assessor who is responsible for an annual assessment of every property in the county.
 This is done through a mass appraisal that looks at general property attributes like size and year of construction, as well as the prices of recent sales in the area, in order to determine the property’s market value.

 The initial assessed value, which should be equal to your home’s market value, is called the gross assessed value.
 Once it has been determined, deductions are applied.

-Once deductions have been subtracted, you are left with the property's net assessed value.
+Once deductions have been subtracted, you are left with net assessed value.
 This is the amount to which your local tax rates are applied.

 Indiana Property Tax Rates

-That 0.01% is the nominal rate, which you apply to your net assessed value (after all deductions).
-To know how much you are paying in terms of your home’s value, pay attention to your effective tax rate, which is your total annual taxes paid as a percentage of your home's value.
-The table below shows the average effective tax rates, median home values and median property tax payments for every county in Indiana.
+That .01 is the nominal rate, which you apply to your net assessed value (after all deductions).
+To know how much you are paying in terms of your home’s value, the number to know is your effective tax rate –that is the total annual taxes paid as a percentage of home value.
+The table below shows the average effective tax rate for every county in Indiana.

 Marion County

-Marion County contains the city of Indianapolis, which is part of the reason why it's the most populous county in Indiana.
-It also has one of the highest effective tax rates of any Indiana county at 1.19%.
+Marion County contains the city of Indianapolis and is the most populous county in Indiana.
+It also has the second highest effective tax rate of any Indiana county at 1.04%.

 Lake County